-One of the most exciting areas in the field of aviation environmental action and a cornerstone of the commitment to flying net zero is the increasing use of sustainable aviation fuel, commonly known as SAF.
+One of the most exciting areas in the field of aviation environmental action and a cornerstone of the commitment to zero carbon emissions is the increasing use of sustainable aviation fuel, commonly known as SAF.
 Haldane Dodd Executive Director, ATAG

-Sustainable aviation fuel - which is sometimes referred as biofuel, renewable aviation fuel, renewable jet fuel, alternative fuel or biojet fuel - is usually produced from biological sources.
-Rather than being made from fossil fuels, they are synthesised from a wide range of sustainable feedstocks such as waste oil and fats; municipal solid waste; cellulosic waste (such as corn stalks); cover crops such as camelina, carinata, and pennycress; non-biogenic alternative fuels; jatropha; halophytes and algae.
+Sustainable aviation fuel - or SAF - is usually produced from sustainable biological feedstocks, waste materials, or via renewable synthetic fuel pathways.
+Rather than being made from fossil fuels, they are synthesised from a wide range of feedstocks such as waste oil and fats; municipal solid waste; cellulosic waste (such as corn stalks); cover crops such as camelina, carinata, and pennycress; non-biogenic alternative fuels; jatropha; halophytes and algae.

-Other sources can also be considered as sustainable, such as drawing CO2 out of the atmosphere and using low-carbon electricity to make sustainable aviation fuel.
+Other sources can also be considered as sustainable, such as drawing CO2 out of the atmosphere and using low-carbon electricity to make SAF.

-Commercial flights are currently permitted to fly with a blend of SAF and conventional fossil-based kerosene of up to 50%, to ensure compatibility with aircraft, engines and fuelling systems.
+Commercial flights are currently permitted to fly with a blend of up to 50% SAF and conventional fossil-based kerosene, to ensure compatibility with aircraft, engines and fuelling systems.
 The industry is working towards commercial aircraft being permitted to fly on 100% SAF in the near future.

 Environmental benefits: SAF represents a huge opportunity for aviation to reduce its environmental impact.
-Today’s sustainable aviation fuel can reduce CO2 emissions by up to 80% over its lifecycle compared to conventional jet fuel, but with 100% possible in the future
+Today’s SAF can reduce CO2 emissions by up to 80% over its lifecycle compared to conventional jet fuel, but with 100% possible in the future.

 Research is also underway into fuels that could even have a negative emissions lifecycle, meaning that they absorb more CO2 than they emit.